M

 What are the benefits of being bilingual?

 • Improved cognitive function.
-Bilingual people are more flexible, and better able to change between tasks quickly.
+Bilingual people are more flexible and better able to change between tasks quickly.
 Memory is improved, and there is even evidence that bilingualism can ward off or at least delay age-related cognitive declines.

-• Physical changes to the brain.
+• Positive physical changes to the brain.
 When bilingual and monolingual people are exposed to a simple sound, studies show that the blood flow to the brain is higher in bilingual people.
 There is a correlation between how well you speak a second language, as well as how young you are when you learn it, and the amount of gray matter in some areas of the brain.

 In addition to the cognitive benefits, bilingual people have access to another culture and can explore more art and literature as well as travel and job opportunities.

-What are the benefits of CLIL methodology?
+What are the benefits of the CLIL methodology?

 Within the field of bilingual education, CLIL is widely respected as an effective approach.
 In fact, teachers find that CLIL students improve their scores in the language class and the subject area class — and even their native language!